-During my career in strength, I was the most driven athlete that I have ever known.
+During my career in strength, I was the most driven athlete I have ever known.
 A lot of coaches would have loved to coach me.
-However there was a major problem wrong with me.
-I sacrificed everyone and everything around me in pursuit of becoming the best powerlifter in the world.
+However there was a major problem with me: I sacrificed everyone and everything around me in pursuit of becoming the best powerlifter in the world.

 I thought that was what it took to be the best.
 I missed holidays, weddings, and funerals in my quest.
 Some of you right now are thinking that is exactly what it takes.
 You are wrong!
 What good is becoming the best in the world if you have ruined all the relationships around you?
 The answer is: not good at all!

-I was interviewing Matt Vincent on my podcast, The Barbell Life just last week.
-Matt is a two-time World Champion Highland Games Competitor.
+I was interviewing Matt Vincent on The Barbell Life podcast just last week.
+Matt is a two-time World Champion Highland Games competitor.
 As a matter of fact, he has either won it or come in second place for the last five years.
 His perspective on competition is one that I wish I had taken when I was competing.

-The most important thing that an athlete can do is to love the people around him.
+The most important thing an athlete can do is to love the people around him.
 First, your children are under your roof.
-My son is only one-year-old.
+My son is only one year old.
 I want him to grow up seeing me love his mother, and I want Rock to grow up being loved by me.
 I want to spend quality time teaching him what’s right and wrong.
 There is no better way to show him God’s love than the way that I love him and his mother.

 Now before you think that I am some kind of saint, I want to be honest with you.
-My daughter is 15-years-old, and for about four years of her life I was pretty much absent because I let my powerlifting career rule my life.
-These are four years that I will never get back.
-I regret those four years with all of my heart, and I will spend the rest of my life making up for those four years.
+My daughter is 15 years old – and for about four years of her life, I was pretty much absent because I let my powerlifting career rule my life.
+Those are four years I will never get back.
+I regret that with all of my heart, and I will spend the rest of my life making up for those four years.
 I don’t want my children or any of you to have the same regrets.